 Not everyone can afford a huge safe for their home.
 It’s not really safe to have valuables scattered throughout the home either.
-Think about placing all your valuables in a waterproof bucket and store it in a safe and secure location.
+Think about placing all your valuables in a waterproof bucket and storing it in a safe and secure location.

 Having a bucket to use as a makeshift shower or spit bath will help our demeanor after a disaster.
-If we feel somewhat clean by using a bucket of water to wash our hair and body parts, we will feel refreshed and ready to conquer most anything.
+If we feel somewhat clean by using a bucket of water to wash our hair and body parts, we will feel refreshed and ready to conquer almost anything.
 Baby wipes help too, but not for washing our hair.